MuhammadHassanBashir/PROBELM-SOLVING-NOTES-RECORD/README.md

     select	Build interactive menus.
     Infinite	Run indefinitely (requires manual break).
     Each loop serves a specific purpose, and you can choose the one that best fits your use case!
 Would you like examples for a specific scenario?

+## if vs case statement

+    In bash scripting, if and case statements are both used for conditional execution, but they serve different purposes and are used in different situations.

+    1. if Statement
+    Purpose: Used to evaluate boolean conditions.
+It executes commands based on whether a condition is true or false.
+    Best For: Simple conditions or when conditions involve comparisons (==, >, <, etc.).
+    Syntax:

+    if [ condition ]; then
+      # Commands to execute if true
+    elif [ another_condition ]; then
+      # Commands to execute if another condition is true
+    else
+      # Commands to execute if all conditions are false
+    fi
+    Example:
+    bash
+    Copy code
+    number=5
+    if [ $number -gt 3 ]; then
+      echo "Number is greater than 3"
+    elif [ $number -eq 3 ]; then
+      echo "Number is equal to 3"
+    else
+      echo "Number is less than 3"
+    fi

+   2. case Statement
+    Purpose: Used to match a single value against multiple patterns.
+It executes a block of code based on the first matching pattern.
+    Best For: Handling multiple specific values or patterns (e.g., menu options or file extensions).
+    Syntax:

+    case $variable in
+      pattern1)
+        # Commands to execute for pattern1
+        ;;
+      pattern2)
+        # Commands to execute for pattern2
+        ;;
+      *)
+        # Commands to execute if no patterns match
+        ;;
+    esac

+   Example:

+    fruit="apple"
+    case $fruit in
+      apple)
+        echo "This is an apple"
+        ;;
+      banana)
+        echo "This is a banana"
+        ;;
+      orange)
+        echo "This is an orange"
+        ;;
+      *)
+        echo "Unknown fruit"
+        ;;
+    esac

+    Key Differences:
+    Feature	if Statement	case Statement
+    Condition Type	Evaluates conditions (e.g., comparisons, tests).
+Matches values or patterns.
+    Best Use Case	Comparing numbers, strings, or logical conditions.
+Handling multiple specific values or patterns.
+    Syntax Simplicity	Can get complex with multiple conditions.
+Simpler for matching multiple values.
+    Wildcard Support	Does not natively support wildcards.
+Supports wildcards (e.g., *, ?).

+    Real-Life Analogy:
+    if Statement: "If it's raining, take an umbrella.
+If it's cloudy, carry a jacket.
+Otherwise, go without extra gear."
+(Conditions-based decisions). case Statement: "What day is it?
+If it's Monday, go to work.
+If it's Saturday, relax.
+If it's Sunday, plan for the week."
+(Value-based decisions).
+    When to Use:

+    Use if when you need logical comparisons or boolean conditions.
+    Use case when you need to handle specific values or patterns.
+    Let me know if you'd like more examples! 😊